 Frequently Asked Questions

-Is PAM safe for drinking water?
+Is PAM safe for regulated water?

 How does PAM interact with chlorine disinfection?